-In an SEC-registered offering, accountants may issue a comfort letter to named underwriters, as well as other parties with a statutory due diligence defense under Section 11 of the Securities Act, such as, for instance, an agent under a registered medium-term note program.
+- Next, you should gather relevant comfort letter precedents.
+These would include comfort letters issued by the same audit firm for the same issuer in earlier offerings that are similar in type as the current offering; those issued by the same audit firm in securities offerings for other issuers that are peers of, or are active in the same industry as, the issuer; or those delivered by audit firms, in earlier similar deals, to joint book-runners or initial purchasers that are also participating in the current deal. - 2.
+Obtain a SAS 72 Rep Letter for Unregistered Offerings and Coordinate with Auditors Regarding Any Needed Preliminaries.
+In an SEC-registered offering, accountants may issue a comfort letter to named underwriters, as well as to other parties with a statutory due diligence defense under Section 11 of the Securities Act, such as, for instance, an agent under a registered medium-term note program.
 In the latter case, the requesting party must deliver to the accountants either an opinion from counsel that such party has a due diligence defense under Section 11 of the Securities Act or a SAS 72 representation letter as described below.
-In an exempt offering (such as a Rule 144A or a Regulation S offering), accountants may issue a comfort letter to a broker-dealer or other financial intermediary, acting as principal or agent in an offering or a placement of securities, if such brokerdealer or financial intermediary delivers a signed SAS 72 representation letter.
-In such a letter, the broker-dealer or financial intermediary represents that the due diligence undertaken by it in connection with the placement of securities is substantially consistent with the diligence that would have been undertaken in connection with acting as an underwriter in an SEC-registered offering.
+In an exempt offering (such as a Rule 144A or a Regulation S offering), accountants may issue a comfort letter to a brokerdealer or other financial intermediary, acting as principal or agent in an offering of securities, if such broker-dealer or financial intermediary delivers a signed SAS 72 representation letter.
+In such a letter, the broker-dealer or financial intermediary represents that the due diligence undertaken by it in connection with the exempt offering is substantially consistent with the diligence that would have been undertaken in connection with acting as an underwriter in an SEC-registered offering.
 An example of a SAS 72 representation letter is provided in paragraph .07 of AS 6101, although in practice, each audit firm will have its own standard form.
 It is important for counsel to coordinate early with auditors and the broker-dealers regarding a requirement for, and the form and content of, the SAS 72 representation letter.
-Note that, in some instances, absent a signed SAS 72 representation letter, some audit firms will not participate in an accounting due diligence session or provide written responses to diligence questions or commence work on the comfort letter process.
+Note that, in some instances, absent a signed SAS 72 representation letter, some audit firms will not participate in an accounting due diligence session or commence work on the comfort letter process.
 Also, remember that a named underwriter in an SEC-registered offering need not provide a SAS 72 representation letter.
-Ask the accountants to confirm that they are in a position to timely deliver the comfort letter and that any administrative or preliminary matters they need to be completed prior to their issuance of the comfort letter have been accomplished.
-Since the auditors are engaged by the issuer itself, some audit firms will not deliver or release the comfort letter absent receipt of a signed engagement letter from the issuer or a management representation letter.
+Ask the accountants to confirm that they are in a position to timely deliver the comfort letter and that any administrative or preliminary matters they need completed prior to their issuance of the comfort letter have been accomplished.
+Since the auditors are